ethereum/eth2.0-pm/eth2.0-implementers-calls/call_039.md

 Video | [19:35](https://youtu.be/7uZtEy0nNbw?t=1175)
 -|-

-Mutiple attempts for multiclient testnets that failed due to network fragmentation, and beacon nodes disconnecting and rejecting other peers, or rate limiting.
+Multiple attempts for multiclient testnets that failed due to network fragmentation, and beacon nodes disconnecting and rejecting other peers, or rate-limiting.
 Different genesis times were calculated.

 A multiclient testnet was launched.
 Now Schlesi has almost perfect finality for more than a week.
-Everyone's surpised with how stable the network is running.
+Everyone's surprised by how stable the network is running.

 Teku joined, syncing and validating.